 "AFCA will continue to consider any service provided to an SMSF trustee pertaining to a superannuation fund as one involving a retail client unless the individual in question can satisfy the $10 million asset threshold for wholesale investors."

-This means that even if one or more of the SMSF's members or trustees meets the wholesale investor test, the SMSF, as a superannuation fund, does not automatically meet the wholesale test.
+This means that even if one or more of the SMSF's members or trustees meet the wholesale investor test, the SMSF, as a superannuation fund, does not automatically meet the wholesale test.

 Grow SMSF will not issue or sign any wholesale investor certificates for SMSF customers unless the fund has more than $10m in net assets.